-flexiWAN can be installed manually from packages.
+flexiWAN can be installed manually from packages, however for best experience we recommend using flexiWAN image instead.
 The following steps are covered in this guide:

 Add flexiWAN repository and installing flexiEdge software